Account Login or Join Submit a Wedding

 Not a huge diamond or gemstone person?
 No problem.
 Tons of brides- and grooms-to-be opt for a more minimalistic style of engagement ring with the help of a classic metal band.
 Plus, think about how beautifully it'd stack with a wedding band.

-In addition to all the great choices above, there are many more unique engagement ring cuts you can explore, from trapeze cuts to kite cuts and beyond.
-“You can really have a lot of fun with the design when you experiment with these silhouettes,” says Ali Galgano, founder and head jeweler at Serpentine Jewels.
+Beyond the cuts listed above, there are additional shapes worth exploring — trapeze, kite, and others that sit outside the standard categories.
+"You can really have a lot of fun with the design when you experiment with these silhouettes," says Ali Galgano, founder and head jeweler at Serpentine Jewels.

 Wedding Ring Design: A beautiful star/flower inspired engagement ring next to a thin wedding band.
 Both rings are sitting on top of a flower design.